datopian/playbook/apprentice/mentor/README.md

 * Review the upcoming week and what the plan is.
 * Briefly recap the plan for the remaining time with you and make adjustments as necessary.

-## ~~When your Apprentice is Rotating to a new Mentor~~

-The new Mentor should join the one-on-one during the apprentice retrospective if possible.
-If not possible (most likely because they have an apprentice themselves) then meet separately with the new mentor and your apprentice to:

-* Review what has been achieved
-* Share your assessment of the apprentice with the new mentor and provide guidance about what next steps you think the apprentice should take

-It should be possible to make your assessment openly in front of the Apprentice because you should have been communicating openly and honestly about strengths and weaknesses throughout their previous time with you.
-If you aren’t able to communicate an assessment to the new mentor in front of the Apprentice, then you likely have failed as a mentor.

 ## Being an Effective Mentor